Skip to content

 Full SaaS or Hybrid SaaS?

-The Data Productivity Cloud can be run in a Full SaaS or hybrid SaaS architecture.
+The Data Productivity Cloud can be run in a Full SaaS or Hybrid SaaS architecture.

-• Databricks on AWS is compatible with both Full SaaS and hybrid SaaS.
+• Databricks on AWS is compatible with both Full SaaS and Hybrid SaaS.

 Compute types